pawelgalazka/tasksfile/README.md

 Tips:

-* ./node_modules/.bin/ is included into PATH when running commands by "run" method
+* `./node_modules/.bin/` is included into PATH when running commands by `run` method
 * executing `run` command without arguments displays list of all available tasks
-* each call of exported functions is logged to console as well as commands called by "run" method
+* each call of exported functions is logged to console as well as commands called by `run` method
 * handling es6 in the runfile out of the box

 ## API